CenterForOpenScience/modular-file-renderer/README.rst

 mfr
 ***

+**WARNING: mfr is in a very alpha stage of development.
+As such, it's API is in constant flux.
+Expect many breaking changes.**

 **mfr** (short for "modular file renderer") is a Python package for rendering files to HTML.

 .. code-block:: python